-The Joint Programming Initiative on Cultural Heritage and Global Change (JPICH) is a European research network active in the field of tangible, intangible and digital heritage.
-The network comprises 18 participating countries and seven observers.
-The participating countries jointly plan and fund research, and share the results and relevant information in an action programme.
+The Joint Programming Initiative on Cultural Heritage and Global Change (JPI CH) is a European research network active in the field of tangible, intangible and digital heritage.
+The network comprises 18 participating countries, which jointly plan and fund research, and share the results and relevant information in an action programme.

 European research network

 Since 2010, the JPI CH participants have been mutually coordinating their research programmes.
 In the period since then, various research projects have been funded.
 See the website Heritage Research Hub for an overview of these projects.

 In 2023, the call Climate Change and Cultural Heritage (CCH 2023) was opened.